albincepa/carbonmetric/README.md

 The application uses Spring Boot and InfluxDB.

-* Use the idea timeseries DB to store the important metrics
+* Use the idea of timeseries DB to store the important metrics
 * Use [Finite State Machine](https://en.wikipedia.org/wiki/Finite-state_machine) for tracking the current state of sensors.

 And the code is organized as this: